From Uncertain Direction to Confident Marketing Execution

 What We Changed

-2. Built messaging and marketing assets from that clarity
+2. Built messaging from that foundation

 • narrowing focus